 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 ASU 2014-09 states that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The allowable methods of adoption are full retrospective adoption or modified retrospective adoption.
 In August 2015, the FASB issued Accounting Standards Update No. 2015-14, Revenue from Contracts with Customers: Deferral of the Effective Date ("ASU 2015-14"), which defers the effective date by one year while providing the option to early adopt the standard on the original effective date.
 Accordingly, the effective date for ASU 2015-14 for the Company is for annual periods and interim periods within annual periods beginning after December 15, 2017.
-The Company currently plans to adopt this standard when effective for the Company on June 1, 2018, using the modified retrospective method and we do not expect the adoption of this standard to have a material effect on our consolidated financial statements and related disclosures.
+The Company is currently evaluating the impact that ASU 2014-09 will have on its consolidated financial statements and related disclosures.

 In January 2016, the FASB issued Accounting Standards Update No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01"), which updates certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
 The effective date for ASU 2016-01 for the Company is for annual periods beginning after December 15, 2017.
-The Company early adopted the guidance within ASU 2016-01 as of February 28, 2018.
-The Company's adoption of ASU 2016-01 did not have a material effect on its unaudited condensed consolidated financial statements and related disclosures.
+The Company is currently evaluating the impact that ASU 2016-01 will have on its consolidated financial statements and related disclosures.